-Description On December 1, 2006, the HPMO Change Control Board voted to accept the migration of legacy VistA applications; and Deprecation of the original M2J approach.
+DescriptionOn December 1, 2006, the HPMO Change Control Board voted to accept the migration of

 VistA from the current M2J solution to the VistA Web Services Client (VWSC).
-This decision was made for a number of reasons, in particular the fact that the existing 12-year-old M standard has been surpassed by evolving technologies and can no longer address today's resilience, and performance.
-Deployment and configuration is far less complicated for administrators, and the APIs can be used by a variety of clients rather than solely M-based.
-It also places responsibility for support, maintenance, etc. with the vendor rather than OI&T.
+This decision was made for a number of reasons, in particular the fact that the existing 12-year-old M standard has been surpassed by evolving technologies and can no longer address today's requirements.
+Additionally, we are no longer required to support DSM, previously the primary VistA/M hosting environment.
+Today, all sites are standardized on Caché 5.0 systems.
+As such, approvals were granted as follows: Waiver of the requirement to adhere to the existing